 As soon as you get past the first blinking example, you can start preparing the IoT portion.

 5.Configure Email Node

 Now we can configure the email node.
 I am using the Microsoft office email server.
-If you are using other email service providers, please check your server settings for setting up an
+If you are using another email service provider, please check your server settings for setting up an

 6.Configure Function Node

-We need a tiny bit of code to interpret the email messages before relay that on to your Arduino board.
-Specifically, we are using the email's subject to control our Arduino board.
-Because some server may automatically attach or transform the email body content or format for better user experience (in its own opinion), it would be easier to write working code for our example using only the email subject.
-Here is the code
+We need a tiny bit of code to interpret the email messages before their messages are relayed onto your Arduino board.
+Specifically, we are using the email's subject line to control our Arduino board.
+Since some servers may automatically attach to or transform the email's body content or format it in a certain way in order to produce a "better user experience", it will be easier to write working code for our example using only the email subject rather than the email's body.
+Here is the code :

 msg.payload = parseInt(msg.topic);

-Now you can send an email to your account, with the subject of a single digit: 1( or 0 if your pin 13 LED is already turned on).
-You should see the LED on the board change after about 10 or 20 seconds after you have sent the email.
+Now you can send an email to your account, using a single digit in the subject line: 1( or 0 if your pin 13 LED is already turned on).
+You should see the LED on the board change after about 10 to 20 seconds after you have sent the email.

 How It Works¶

-I really wish you had fun using Node-RED and Arduino.
-Firmata is a great way to communicate with the board, and Node-RED surely is a fast way to build IOT control layer.
-Plus you don't have to pay for email service these days, so you don't even need to buy public domain IP address to remotely control your board across different network domains.
+I hope you were successful in using Node-RED and Arduino together.
+Firmata is a great way to communicate with the single board computer, and Node-RED is a truly quick way to build IoT control layers.
+Additionally, you do not have to pay for email services, so you will not need to buy a public domain IP address to remotely control your board across different network domains.
 All you need is something that runs nodejs with a serial port.
-On that part I would recommend either the Raspberry Pi (runs Linux based system )or the LattePanda ( runs standard windows 10).
+Given this, we recommend using either the Raspberry Pi (which runs Linux based operating systems) or the LattePanda (which runs standard windows 10).